redsanket/spark/external/storm/guide/registry_service_api/index.rst

 Overview
 ========

-The registry service is a simple Web service designed to allow clients to discover services running on a cloud, similar to Hadoop or Storm, and securely connect to them (as the registry is a trusted 3rd party).
+The Registry Service is a simple Web service designed to allow clients to discover services running on a cloud, similar to Hadoop or Storm, and securely connect to them (as the registry is a trusted 3rd party).
 There are really two concepts involved here.